 I never jump into product development blindly.
 Maybe some people do, and maybe they get lucky along the way.
 But if you aren’t the gambling type, it’s nice to have a set of risk management tools to turn to before investing time and money in a project.

-I like to start the risk management process by asking myself five questions:
+Before turning to my risk management tools though, I like to start the risk management process by asking myself five questions:

 - Do I understand the problem I’m solving and who it’s for?